RDS-Group-Tech-Service/.github/profile/README.md

 ## 🌍 Our Vision

-✨ To become a **global one-stop technology partner**
+✨ To become a **global one-stop partner for all technology and enterprise solutions**,
-helping businesses innovate, scale, and succeed digitally.
+empowering businesses with innovation, automation, and scalability.

 ---